News

 19 July 2023

-PCHES researchers at Boston University find that extreme heat due to climate change is increasingly placing an aging population at risk.
+PCHES researchers at Boston University find that extreme heat is placing growing strain on the health and well-being of an aging population.

 30 January 2023

 Atieh is a Postdoc in the Thayer School of Engineering at Dartmouth College.
-Her research focuses on enhancing climate risk estimation by improving our understanding of different components of the risk i.e., hazard, vulnerability, and exposure.
+Her research focuses on enhancing risk estimation by improving our understanding of different components of the risk.

 27 October 2022

 Spencer is a CAT modeler at State Farm and a Ph.D. student at the University of Illinois at Urbana-Champaign.
-His research focuses on studying the limitation of our historical data and then trying to quantify the uncertainty from future climate change.
+His research focuses on studying the limitation of our historical data and then trying to quantify the uncertainty from future weather patterns.

 24 October 2022